(from Spain clockwise to Morocco)

 The A.M.
 Qattan Foundation (AMQF) is an independent developmental organization working in the fields of culture and education.
 Founded in 1993 in the UK, the Foundation’s operations are mainly in Palestine, with additional activity in the United Kingdom through The Mosaic Rooms.

 Townhouse is a nonprofit art space situated in the heart of Downtown Cairo, established in 1998.
+Currently closed.

 Contemporary Image Collective (CiC) is a Cairo based cultural institution with a special interest in the overlap of visual culture, artistic practice and critical discourse.